 |Committees & Associations||

-Compiler and member of management committee, Irish History Online (www.irishhistoryonline.ie), hosted by the Royal Irish Academy Library, February 2013 – present.
+Member of management committee and compiler, Irish History Online (www.irishhistoryonline.ie), hosted by the Royal Irish Academy Library, 2013 – present.

 Postgraduate representative and secretary, NUI Maynooth History Department Student-Staff Committee, 2012-13.

 PhD representative, An Foras Feasa Student-Staff Committee, 2012-13.